Blue Ledge Mine Superfund Site

-The Site Assessment Unit conducted a public health assessment to determine potential health, exposure risks, and address stakeholder concerns associated with contaminants at the former Blue Ledge Mine located in the Rogue River-Siskiyou National Forest near the California-Oregon border.
+The Site Assessment Unit conducted a public health assessment to determine potential health and exposure risks associated with contaminants at the former Blue Ledge Mine located in the Rogue River-Siskiyou National Forest near the California-Oregon border.

 The Site Assessment Unit investigated whether people living near or visiting the Blue Ledge Mine site could be harmed by past, present, and (to some extent) future exposures to contaminants from the site.
-We prepared a Public Health Assessment (PHA) report that presents our findings, conclusions, and recommendations.
-You can view the public comment release of our PHA report (webpage) and find a summary on pages 5-9.
-We invite the public to provide written comments on our PHA report.
-The deadline to submit comments is September 7, 2022.
-See details below.
+CDPH examined potential exposures from metals in surface soil, sediment, air, surface water, fish, homegrown vegetables, and drinking water.
+We prepared a Public Health Assessment (PHA) report (PDF) that presents our findings, conclusions, and recommendations.
+We invite the public to review and provide written comments on our PHA report.
+The deadline for our public comment period is September 21, 2022.

-The Site Assessment Unit conducts its health investigations under a cooperative agreement between the California Department of Public Health and the Agency for Toxic Substances and Disease Registry (ATSDR) at the Centers for Disease Control and Prevention (CDC).
+The Site Assessment Unit conducts its health investigations under a cooperative agreement between the California Department of Public Health and the Agency for Toxic Substances and Disease Registry (ATSDR).

 -- Public Comment Period --

 Read and Comment on our Blue Ledge Mine Public Health Assessment

 We invite you to read and comment on our Blue Ledge Mine Public Health Assessment (PHA)(PDF).
 We provide a summary of our findings and conclusions on pages 5 through 9 of the report.

 All comments and our responses to the comments will be included in the final publication of our PHA.
 Comments must be written.
 We cannot accept verbal comments.
 The deadline to submit comments is September 21, 2022.